CWood1/chimed/README.md

 - Core features:
  - Create an animated sprite class.
 To have a callback upon completion of the animation, with a "click to skip" feature.
  - Create a slideshow class, with callback upon completion, "click to continue" optionally, and "click to skip".
- - Implement a lives variable, and handlers for (reactive, or subclass of)
- - Re-implement highscore as a reactive, default 0
 - Game features:
  - Difficulty selection screen, to appear after pressing "play".
 Will set several globals, including patient spawn rate, score multiplier, and initial lives of player.
  - Introductary animation, to use afforementioned animation class.